Dns Monitoring

 DNS monitoring is available for domains within your Portfolio monitoring type.

-- Immediate Alerts: When DNS changes are detected, Domainyze sends you instant notifications via email and webhook (if configured), detailing exactly what changed.
+4. Immediate Alerts: When DNS changes are detected, Domainyze sends you instant notifications detailing exactly what changed.

 Why Is DNS Monitoring Important?

-- Detect Security Threats: Identify potential DNS hijacking attempts or unauthorized nameserver changes that could redirect your traffic.
+• Detect Security Threats: Identify potential DNS hijacking attempts or unauthorized nameserver changes.

 Supported DNS Record Types